etokheim/study-cards/README.md

 An app to help with studying.
 Type in the questions and answers you need to memorize and let the app help you learn them in a fun way.
 Track your progress and beat your high scores!

-## Testing

-The app has only been tested for Android, but _should_ work on iOS too.

 ## Development environment

 To get the app up and running for development environments you need to have `git`, `nodejs`, `yarn` and `npm` installed.